robobenklein/robobenklein.github.io/_posts/2019-08-15-beat-saber-mods-and-linux.md

 share: true
 published: true
 ---

+> 1.3.0 broke mods again!
+Use [these scripts](https://github.com/geefr/beatsaber-linux-goodies/tree/master/scripts) to get them working again!
+> Read further below to see more details about this update

 So you've probably heard that I've recently started using an HTC Vive I acquired (or you're somebody I've never met...) and I also love rhythm games, so you see where this is going.